mtaheij/PoGo-UWP/README.md

 Check [Wiki](https://github.com/mtaheij/PoGo-UWP/wiki) for information about the project, installing instructions and more in different language.

-# Social
+# Social (Not owned by me)

 [Reddit](https://www.reddit.com/r/PoGoUWP/)

-We have an official reddit made to discuss about PoGo.
+There is a reddit made to discuss about PoGo.
 Make sure to follow the subreddit rules and you're good to go.

-We decided to have 3 social chat groups to make sure everyone can use their favorite service to disscuss.
+There are 3 social chat groups to make sure everyone can use their favorite service to disscuss.
 Feel free to join any of them, or all at once.
 You're not limited to just one.

 [Skype](https://join.skype.com/hOeCHq2oEyhA)